PaolaAvellino/data-analytics-portfolio/README.md

 6. Total duration of *Stranger Things*.
 7. Top 3 genres with series details.
 8. Series overview (title, episode count, avg rating).

-⚠️ Note: Queries use Spanish table/column names, but results are aliased in English for clarity.